jaredmcateer/typedarray-slice/README.md

 ## Usage

-As this is a polyfill it does not need export anything, simply require the module at the beginning of your app and all TypedArrays will have the `slice` method added to their prototype
+As this is a polyfill it does not need to export anything, simply require the module at the beginning of your app and all TypedArrays will have the `slice` method added to their prototype